About

 2016

-Invited by the European Cultural Centre and the Global Art Affairs Foundation, Fentress presented Now Boarding at the Venice Biennale from from May 28 – November 27, 2016.
+Invited by the European Cultural Centre and the Global Art Affairs Foundation, Fentress showcased the Now Boarding exhibition at the Venice Biennale from May to November in 2016.
 The exhibition explored the past, present and future of airport design.

 2017